Defence of Kamalpur

-The Defence of Kamalpur was a second battle fought over Kamalpur near the border between India and East Pakistan (now Bangladesh) during the Bangladesh Liberation War.
-Kamalpur, a hamlet on the border, was defended by 140 regular and paramilitary Pakistani soldiers under the command of Captain Ahsan Malik.
-The company-sized Pakistani unit fought against a brigade of Indian soldiers and Mukti Bahini as the Indian military made several unsuccessful attempts to overrun the Pakistani positions.
+The Defence of Kamalpur was a battle fought over Kamalpur near the border between India and East Pakistan (now Bangladesh) during the Bangladesh War of Independence.
+Kamalpur, a hamlet in Jamalpur on the border, was defended by 60-70 regular and irregular Pakistani soldiers under the command of Captain Ahsan Malik.

+The company-sized Pakistani unit fought against a brigade of Indian soldiers and Mukti Bahini troops as the Indian military made several unsuccessful attempts to capture the Pakistani positions.

 After defending the area for 21 days, the besieged Pakistani troops were ordered by their superiors to surrender.
 The defending Pakistani troops suffered hardly any casualties, despite being subjected to repeated Indian artillery bombardment and air strikes.

+The then Indian Chief of Army Staff, General Sam Manekshaw sent a personal congratulatory message to Captain Malik, complementing him for his successful defense against the odds.
+Maj.
+Gen. Gurbux Singh also wanted to meet Malik personally, but was wounded by a mine on his way to Kamalpur.

 Start of hostilities

 Attacks against Pakistani border outposts in the north began in July.
-These were mounted by Mukti Bahini, mainly former members of East Pakistan's regular forces, but failed to make any damage.
-Further attacks on Kamalpur, a kilometre from the border, continued on 22 October and 14 November, the latter being carried out by the Indian Army's 13th Battalion, Brigade of the Guards (of Kler's brigade), which established blocking positions to the south.
+These were mounted by Mukti Bahini, mainly former members of East Pakistan's regular forces, Further attacks on Kamalpur, a kilometre from the border, continued on 22 October and 14 November, the latter being carried out by the Indian Army's 13th Battalion, Brigade of the Guards (of Kler's brigade), which established positions to the south.
 Malik was cut off and his CO, Lt.
 Col. Sultan Ahmed tried to relieve him and the other two outposts (Naqshi and Baromari, to the east) without success.
-On 29 November Major Ayub of 31 Baloch tried to resupply Malik's tiny garrison but failed.
+On 29 November, Major Ayub of 31 Baloch tried to resupply Malik's tiny garrison but failed.